 Some private tutors are upbeat and fun.
 They make every lesson a game for the student.
 Some private tutors are strict and no-nonsense.
 They will focus more on instilling discipline in the student, to prepare for the tough, competitive future ahead of them.
 And, some tutors fall somewhere in between.
 To find the right tutor for your child, do trial one-hour sessions with several different tutors.
 After each session, ask your child the following questions:

 Take notes and keep track of your child’s responses.
-After trying out several tutors, choose the one who best connected with your child and complemented your child’s personality.
+After trying out several tutors, choose the one that best connects with your child and complements your child’s personality.
 Make sure your child is involved in the selection process.

 5. Off-Hours Work and Respecting Boundaries of Private Tutors